Trade Show and Expo Strategy for Photographers

 Are Expos Right for You?

-Before we even get into choosing the right show, you should determine if shelling out a bunch of money to attend, set up, and buy a space, whether doing expos are trade show makes sense for you and your photography business.
+Before we even get into choosing the right show, you should determine if shelling out a bunch of money to attend, set up, and buy a space makes sense for you and your photography business.

 For example, for my City Hall wedding business, marketing on Facebook is far more beneficial than going to a big fancy bridal show.
 Whereas, for my boudoir business, a big fancy bridal show is amazing to meet the brides-to-be, talk to them to gain understanding about their interest level, their vision, and all of that.